 – Do you have to boil a menstrual cup before first use?

-OrganiCup is the menstrual cup I currently use, and I am very pleased with it.
+OrganicCup, now called AllMatters, is the menstrual cup I currently use, and I am very pleased with it.
 It fits perfectly, and I never had any troubles with taking it out or putting it.
-I got A size – it isn’t too big, and the silicone is easy to fold.
+I got an A size – it isn’t too big, and the silicone is easy to fold.

-However, OrganiCup is still very easy to fold, to insert, and to take out.
+However, AllMatters is still very easy to fold, insert, and take out.
 It will require some practice, but you will already get used to it after a few times.

-Even though it is called OrganiCup, the material isn’t “organic.”
-However, it is made of 100% soft medical grade silicone, and the cups are made in Copenhagen, Denmark.
+The menstrual cup is made of 100% soft medical-grade silicone, and the cups are made in Copenhagen, Denmark.

 - Size mini – for teens (17ml capacity)